ninianne98/CarrotCakeCMS-Core/README.md

 -- COMPATIBILITY_LEVEL { 160 | 150 | 140 | 130 | 120 | 110 | 100 | 90 | 80 }
 -- *REQUIRED* if seeing "SqlException: Incorrect syntax near the keyword 'WITH'.
 Incorrect syntax near the keyword 'with'. "

-ALTER DATABASE [CarrotCoreMVC]
+-- change the database from CarrotCoreMVC to whatever DB name you are actually using ALTER DATABASE [CarrotCoreMVC]
 	SET COMPATIBILITY_LEVEL =  130        -- SQL 2016